taocpp/json/doc/Type-Traits.md

 ## Produce Events from Type

-Producing [JSON Events](Events-Interface.md) from a type is performed by the type's traits' `produce()` function.
+Producing [JSON Events](Events-Interface.md) from a type is performed by the type's Traits' `produce()` function.

 Implementing the `produce()` function is only required for some optimisation techniques, namely:

-1. To directly serialise any type to JSON or another supported file format.
+1. To directly serialise any type to JSON or another supported external representation format.
 2. To create an [Opaque pointer JSON Value](Advanced-Use-Cases.md#instance-sharing-with-opaque-pointers) instead of using building the JSON data structure for a type.

-The `produce()` function receives an arbitrary [Events consumer](Events-Interface.md) as first argument, and can call any [Events functions](Events-Interface.md) on it.
+The `produce()` function receives an arbitrary [Events Consumer](Events-Interface.md) as first argument, and can call any [Events Functions](Events-Interface.md) on it.

-It should/must again template over the traits, and, since there is no `basic_value<>` instance from which the traits can be derived, the traits `produce()` functions and the functions in namespace `tao::json::produce` need to be called with the traits class template as explicit template parameter.
+It should/must again template over their traits, and, since there is no `basic_value<>` instance from which the traits can be derived, the traits `produce()` functions and the functions in namespace `tao::json::produce` need to be called with the traits class template as explicit template parameter.

 ```c++
 template<>